 Aerial view of the Castle Gateway area

-The area has great potential in its location, historic and cultural assets, yet has significant dereliction and underdevelopment.
-Regeneration will provide an opportunity to develop retail, leisure and residential facilities, which complement and build on the vitality of the city centre, improving the historic setting of Clifford's Tower and the quality of public space and accessibility throughout the area.
+The area has great potential in terms of its location, historic and cultural assets, yet also has areas of significant dereliction and underdevelopment.
+Regeneration will provide an opportunity to develop retail, leisure and residential facilities, which will complement and build on the vitality of the city centre.
+This will improve the historic setting of Clifford's Tower and the quality of public space and accessibility throughout the area.

 Since reporting to Executive in January 2017 we have:

 - prepared a Castle Gateway draft Area of Opportunity policy for the Local Plan

 - appointed BDP to act as master-planning consultants and Deloitte as commercial advisors

 - brought together local business representatives, local interest and community groups on the Castle Gateway Advisory Group to help us understand the area's history and how to shape its future

 - teamed up with local public engagement experts My Future York to launch My Castle Gateway and published a brief based on the ideas fed back

 - provided the framework on which the ideas for the Castle Gateway regeneration area are based